← Blog/Phobias

 The next step

 If any of this resonates, book a free 30-minute Recovery Call with one of our LAR Coaches.
-No pressure, no obligation — just a real conversation about what is happening to you and whether the LAR programme is the right fit.
+No pressure, no obligation — just a real conversation about what is happening to you and whether the LAR program is the right fit.
 Sessions are delivered worldwide via Zoom, Phone or FaceTime.

 Ready to recover?